Green (R.E.M. album): Background and recording

-Just one month after signing with Warner Bros., the band recorded the basic tracks for Green at Ardent Studios Studio A in Memphis, Tennessee from May 24 through July 5, 1988, with Scott Litt producing.
-Recording and mixing resumed later that month at Bearsville Sound Studios in Bearsville, New York.
-Three unreleased songs were recorded in Bearsville, including "Carnival" and two untitled songs.
+Just one month after signing with Warner Bros., the band recorded the basic tracks for Green at Ardent Studios' Studio A in Memphis, Tennessee from May 24 through July 5, 1988, with Scott Litt producing.
+Recording and mixing resumed later that month at Bearsville Studios in Bearsville, New York.
+Two new songs were recorded in Bearsville, one which became "Turn You Inside-Out" and one unreleased song.
+"Untitled" or "The Eleventh Untitled Song" was recorded under the working title of "Carnival" and even after the songs were mixed, still had the "Carnival" working title as late as 6 September 1988 before the band decided it wasn't to have a name on final release.
 "The Wrong Child" was recorded and mixed under the working title "Mozart."
-The Bearsville sessions continued until September 3, 1988—barely two months before Greens release.
+The Bearsville sessions continued until September 3, 1988 — barely two months before Greens release.